-- Run the downloaded puttygen.exe application to create your SSH key, see Figure 104. - Ensure the RSA option is selected. - Click the Generate button.
-Move your mouse within the window to generate the keys. - · Once complete, the key data appears.
+- Run the downloaded puttygen.exe application to create your SSH key, as shown in Figure 103. - Ensure the RSA option is selected. - Click the Generate button.
+Move your mouse randomly within the window to generate the keys. - · Once complete, the key data will appear in the window.

-Figure 104: Key Generation
+Figure 103: Key Generation

-- Click both Save public key and Save private key buttons to save these keys on your computer: - Name the public key something like hostpublickey and the private key something like hostprivatekey, without manually adding extensions. - o If prompted about a passphrase, click Yes to save without a passphrase. - Leave the PuTTY Key Generator application open.
+- Click both Save public key and Save private key buttons to save these keys on your computer: - Name the public key hostpublickey and the private key hostprivatekey.
+Do not manually add any file extensions. - o If prompted about a passphrase, click Yes to save without a passphrase.
+Using a passphrase adds security, but this guide proceeds without one for simplicity. - Leave the PuTTY Key Generator application open.

-Uploading Public Key to the Router:
+Uploading Public Key to the Router

 - In the router GUI (Administration → Manage Users), click the Modify button for the user to whom you want to add the public key.
-Ensure the user has the Admin role, since a user with the User role is not permitted for SSH login. - Enter the generated public key for the user: - In the PuTTY Key Generator, select the entire public key as demonstrated in Figure 104 with the key data selected (in blue), and copy it to the clipboard. - o In the router GUI, paste the key into the SSH Public Key field. - o It is important that the key starts with "ssh-rsa" followed by the key itself. - Save the user settings by clicking the Apply button. - Now, you can close the PuTTY Key Generator application.
+Ensure the user has the Admin role; SSH login is not permitted for users with the User role. - Enter the generated public key for the user: - o In the PuTTY Key Generator, select the entire public key (the data within the text box) and copy it to the clipboard. - o In the router GUI, paste the key into the SSH Public Key field. - o It is important that the key starts with "ssh-rsa" followed by the key itself.
+If the key is not properly recognized, the SSH login will fail. - Save the user settings by clicking the Apply button. - You can now close the PuTTY Key Generator application.